ssl-hep/ServiceX_frontend/README.md

 ### How to access your endpoint

-The API access information is normally placed in a configuration file file.
-The `servicex` library searches for configuration information in several locations to determine what end-point it should connect to, in the following order:

-1. The config file can be called `servicex.yaml`, `servicex.yml`, or `.servicex`.
-The files are searched in that order, and all present are used.
-1. A config file in the current working directory.
-1. A config file in the user's home directory (`$HOME` on Linux and Mac, and your profile directory on Windows).
-1. The `config_defaults.yaml` file distributed with the `servicex` package.

-If no endpoint is specified, then the library defaults to the developer endpoint, which is `http://localhost:5000` for the web-service API.
-No passwords are used in this case.

-Create a config file, in the `yaml` format, in the appropriate place for your work that contains the following (for the `xaod` backend; use `uproot` for the `type` for the uproot backend):
+The API access information is normally placed in a configuration file file (see the section below).
+Create a config file, `servicex.yaml`, in the `yaml` format, in the appropriate place for your work that contains the following (for the `xaod` backend; use `uproot` for the `type` for the uproot backend):

 ```yaml
 api_endpoints: